dagraham/nts-dgraham/README.md

 ### Organizing with Paths and Tags

-A reference section for all the stuff I want to remember, but usually can't, is very helpful to me.
+Here are a few organizational ideas.
+First, a reference section for all the stuff I want to remember, but usually can't:

         └── reference
             ├── entertainment